murphyka/information_explorable/info_decomp.md

 Formally, with `$X$` and `$Y$` two random variables, the mutual information is `$I(X;Y)=H(X)-H(X|Y)=H(Y)-H(Y|X)$`.
 It quantifies the amount of shared variation in the two random variables<a class='citestart' key='cover'></a>.

 <a class='footend' key='b-weather'></a>
-Town B's weather is, oddly enough, completely independent of town A's weather.
+Town 2's weather is, oddly enough, completely independent of town 1's weather.
 It's also a 50/50 split between calm and stormy.

 <a class='footend' key='y-not-info'></a>
-The vertical axis could have displayed the mutual information `$I(U_A,U_B;Y)$` instead of cross entropy error `$BCE=H(Y)-I(U_A,U_B;Y)$`, so that all quantities are mutual information terms, but later we'll want to use other errors like RMSE, so we opted for consistency.
+The vertical axis could have displayed the mutual information `$I(U_1,U_2;Y)$` instead of cross entropy error `$BCE=H(Y)-I(U_1,U_2;Y)$`, so that all quantities are mutual information terms, but later we'll want to use other errors like RMSE, so we opted for consistency.

 <a class='footend' key='xor'></a>
 Look at the difference in error between half a bit from each town and one bit from either town.